GMRAYA/IIM-Skills/Technical_writing_class.md

 ### Horizontal Line

-Use a horizontal line to separate different sections of your writing.
+Use a horizontal ==line== to separate different sections of your writing.

 ---